Anna Kuliscioff: Medical career

 Because of her early lack of political commitment, Kuliscioff initially devoted herself to university studies.
 In 1882 she was forced to move to Switzerland where she enrolled in the faculty of medicine.
 Medicine satisfied her need to withdraw into an individual dimension and satisfied her aspiration for a social mission.
 Because of the long time spent in prison, she had contracted tuberculosis and milder climates were recommended.
 Thus she moved, with her daughter Andreina Costa, to Naples in 1884.

 Due to bureaucratic inertia, it was decided to continue the experimental work elsewhere.
-She first went to the city of Turin where she met Cesare Lombroso (1835–1909) and his daughters Paola (1872–1954) and Gina (1872–1944) and then to the city of Pavia, in 1885, where she attended one of the most prestigious laboratories, the one of the future Nobel laureate Camillo Golgi.
+She first went to the city of Turin where she met Cesare Lombroso (1835–1909) and his daughters Paola (1872–1954) and Gina (1872–1944) and then to the city of Pavia, in 1885, where she attended one of the most prestigious laboratories, that of the future Nobel laureate Camillo Golgi.
 She decided to prepare her graduation thesis focusing into a particularly demanding field such as epidemiology, devoting herself to the study of the pathogenesis of puerperal fevers which represented one of the main female causes of death: a particularly stimulating field of research and in clear development both as a result of the discoveries of microbiology and the appearance, also in Italy, of significant developments of a political nature in hygienic rehabilitation.
 This involved the affirmation of a concept of "social medicine", strongly characterized by a democratic and socialistic ideology.
 She concluded her thesis with the audacious hypothesis that the agent of the infection is to be identified not so much in a streptococcus, as supposed by Louis Pasteur (1822–1895), but in microorganisms of another nature, the proteins of putrefaction.
-Golgi first supported Kuliscioff's hypothesis; however, already in the following year she was denied by other collaborators of her laboratory in Pavia.
+Golgi first supported Kuliscioff's hypothesis; however, already in the following year, she was denied by other collaborators of her laboratory in Pavia.
 Her graduation thesis is her only scientific publication, published in the "Gazzetta degli Ospedali".